conradkleinespel/rpassword/README.md

 # Rustastic Password

-`rpassword` makes it easy to read passwords in a console application on all platforms, Unix and Windows alike.
+`rpassword` makes it easy to read passwords in a console application on all platforms, Unix, Windows, WASM, etc.

 `rpassword` is made available free of charge.
 You can support its development through [Liberapay](https://liberapay.com/conradkleinespel/) 💪